-Vandiver, a Democrat, was the representative for Missouri's 14th congressional district from 1903 to 1905.
+Vandiver was the representative for Missouri’s 14th congressional district and was a Democrat.
+He served from 1903 to 1905.

 From Mar 1897 to Mar 1905, Vandiver missed 241 of 602 roll call votes, which is 40.0%.
 This is worse than the median of 29.3% among the lifetime records of representatives serving in Mar 1905.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1898-Mar 1899||37||10||27.0%||47th|

 The information on this page is originally sourced from a variety of materials, including: